 Enabling children to be proactive in kitchen fire safety is an important element of having a fire safe home.
 The display includes a section encouraging children to note what potential dangers they see in the pictures provided.

-The concluding message, “Be Ruff and Ready to Prevent Kitchen Fires,” is a great way to remind kids that they play an important role in their home’s fire safety.
+In conclusion, Red’s message, “Be Ruff and Ready to Prevent Kitchen Fires,” is a great way to remind kids that they play an important role in their home’s fire safety.

 - Presenter’s Guide – helps you hold an expert event